Orange County Burn Bans Cover the Unincorporated Areas

 A ban only reaches the unincorporated land.
 If your place is inside Orange, Vidor, Bridge City, or another city, that city's own rules govern your burn pile, ban or no ban.

-Because the status can change in a week of dry north wind, going by what your neighbor did last month is how people get a citation.
-The county Emergency Management office keeps the current order posted, and the Forest Service runs a statewide map you can check before you light anything.
-Office line is (409) 882-7895.
+Because the status can change after a dry spell, last month's answer may be wrong.
+The county Emergency Management office keeps orders posted, and the Forest Service runs the statewide map.
+The office line is (409) 882-7895.